CtrlK

 Specificity

-Lists multiple specific concrete actions: uploading images, labeling, organizing datasets, creating Roboflow projects with specific types (detection/segmentation/keypoint/classification), tags, splits, versions, and RoboQL search.
+Lists multiple specific concrete actions ("uploading images, labeling, organizing datasets, creating Roboflow projects (detection/segmentation/keypoint/classification), tags, splits, versions, or RoboQL search"), giving comprehensive coverage; not 4 because the action list is broad and specific rather than having minor gaps.

 Completeness